sinclairzx81/typemap/readme.md

 ## Mapping

-TypeMap is principally a runtime mapping library used for type translation.
-It provides a mapping function per translatable library which is used to map remote types and schematics into that library.
-If no translation is possible, these functions return a never representation specific to the library being mapped.
+TypeMap is primarily a mapping system used for type translation.
+It provides a mapping function per library which is used to translate remote types into types specific to that library.
+If no translation is possible, these functions return a `never` representation specific to the library being mapped.

 ### TypeBox